luan30092000/web-scrapping/README.md

 }
 ```
 - `dplyr::bind_rows()` combine first tibble input and second tibble input
-- We loop until the end of the `list_of_pages`, then export the tibble data frame.
+- I loop until the end of the `list_of_pages`, then export the tibble data frame.
-We will have the output as follow
+I will have the output as follow
 ```R
 (data <- scrape_write_table(url, "APPLE"))
 ```